Russian Navy submarine force outlook 2020-40 (Part 1: SSBN/SSDN)

 Strategic submarine forces

-Taking the SSBNs first, a total of eight are confirmed (three BOREI-I, already on service, and five BOREI-II of which one is undergoing trials and the rest have yet to be launched).
-Russian media has reported that additional boats will he built bringing the total to 10.
-This would make sense because the current CASD is maintained by 10 submarines and the DELTA-IVs are in need of replacement.
+Taking the SSBNs first, a total of 10 are confirmed (three BOREI-I, already on service, and seven BOREI-II of which one is undergoing trials and the rest have yet to be launched).
+This makes sense because the current CASD is maintained by 10 submarines and the DELTA-IVs are in need of replacement.
 Media reports from May 2018 claimed a total fleet of some 14 BOREIs.
 Russian state media is very unreliable on submarine topics, especially when citing anonymous sources, so these reports should be assessed carefully.

 Recent photograph of lead BOREI-II SSBN, Knyaz Vladimir (K-549) from Oleg Kuleshov (Twitter, website)